 Pan Cooked Steak: 5 Simple & Delicious Steps

 Master the best pan cooked steak methods!
-From seasoning to searing, learn to achieve the perfect steak every time.
+From seasoning to searing, learn to achieve the perfect steak every time… most of the time.

 Prep work

-Let me take you on a behind-the-scenes tour, before we fire up the stove.
+Let me take you through what actually matters, before we fire up the stove.
 Picking the right cut and seasoning your steak right is key.

 Choosing the Right Cut